isc-projects/bind9/doc/arm/reference.rst

 name, allowing different clients to receive different answers for the same queries.
 At times, however, it is desirable for multiple views to contain identical zones.
-The ``in-view`` zone option provides an efficient way to do this: it allows a view to reference a zone that was defined in a previously configured view.
+The ``in-view`` zone option provides an efficient way to do this; it allows a view to reference a zone that was defined in a previously configured view.
 For example:

 ::